Chemical Etching - General Information

 The chemical etching process does not use points of contact with the metal like mechanical tooling as in the stamping process, or a laser beam and electrical discharge in the laser cutting, and wire EDM processes.
 The use of an acid chemical etchant simultaneously dissolves away the unwanted metal of the desired part.
 As a result, parts are burr and stress-free while metal properties remain intact.

 Metal etching is the smart option for parts with complexity such as intricate designs with numerous holes or slots.
 The etching process saves time and money as those features are etched simultaneously and there is no extra charge or set up time per feature.
 Large volume production with complex parts are more cost-effective and provide faster lead times than other manufacturing processes.

 Another chemical etching capability is half-etching.
 This feature is beneficial for parts that require forming.
-The half-etched lines, otherwise known as score lines, will make the part easy to form manually, thus eliminating stress in very thin parts.
+The half-etched lines, otherwise known as score lines, will make the part easy to form manually, thus eliminating stress in very thin parts while saving the money and time it would take to use a forming tool.
 Half-etching is not limited to one side of the metal, nor does it increase etching costs.
 Logos and numbers can also be etched at the same low cost.